roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Migrate container images/Use image-syncer to migrate container images.md

 ```
 {
-    "auth": {                   // This field specifies the authentication information.
-Each object consists of a username and a password that are required to access a registry.
+    "auth": {                   // The authentication information field.
+Each object contains the username and password that are required to access a registry.
-                                // Typically, image-syncer must have the permissions to pull images from and access tags in the source repository.                                                                                     // image-syncer must have permissions to push images to and create repositories in the destination registry.
-If these permissions are not provided, image-syncer access repositories in anonymous mode.
+                                // In most cases, image-syncer must have permissions to pull images from and access tags in the source registry.
+                                // image-syncer must have permissions to push images to and create repositories in the destination registry.
+If no authentication information is provided for a registry, image-syncer accesses the registry in anonymous mode.

-        "quay.io": {            // The URL of the registry.
-The URL must be the same as that of the registry in image URLs.
+        "quay.io": {            // The URL of the registry, which must be the same as that of the registry in image URLs.
-            "username":  "xxx",               // The username, which is optional.
+            "username": "xxx",               // Optional.
+The username.
-            "password": "xxxxxxxxx",         // The password, which is optional.            "insecure": true                 // This parameter specifies whether the repository support HTTP.
-A value of true specifies that the repository supports HTTP.
+            "password": "xxxxxxxxx",         // Optional.
+The password.
+            "insecure": true                 // Optional.
+Specifies whether the repository is accessed through HTTP.
 Default value: false.
-This parameter is optional and available to only image-syncer versions that are later than 1.0.1.
+Only image-syncer of V1.0.1 and later support this parameter.
         },
         "registry.cn-beijing.aliyuncs.com": {
             "username": "xxx",